-Now I have no shame in admitting I love my bed, I love to just in bed, watch telly, sit with my laptop, read a book.
+Now I have no shame in admitting I love my bed and my duvet covers, I love to just in bed, watch telly, sit with my laptop, read a book.
 Whatever, I don’t mind I just love being in it, especially after a hard day running round after my two/one year old combo.
 So to me having a comfortable, peaceful and happy bedroom environment is key.
 Everyone, OK the kids, have the run of all the rooms in the house, their toys, clothes and goodness knows what else can be found loitering all over the house and our bedroom is no expection.
 Whilst the kids are of course welcome into our room as though it is their own, I still have a niggling desire to make it into a sophisticated adults space – no weird jokes please, wink wink.

 I am currently in the process of beautifying our home.
 Walls have been painted, but they remain bare.
 Our house needs to be made into a home and we are slowly, oh so slowly, tackling this.
 High on my list is our mater bedroom, and first things first – our bed.

 Now that my kiddies have sussed out how to sleep for longer than two hours at any given stretch I feel I have the strength to talk about my bed without bursting into tears.
 The bed is after all the centre piece of the room, and the right duvet cover can really dictate the theme of the room.
 We have a huge and high king size bed, with a ridiculously thick and heavy mattress, it is the focus of the room.
 I purposely painted the walls white, admittedly the built in wardrobes are white, but mostly so I could change my duvet cover, and therefore the feel and decor of the room when I wanted.